 One of the best ways to take in the scene is sitting at a cafe table with a coffee, cocktail or glass of wine.
 March weather makes that a bit of a challenge, but if you have packed for the weather, hey, no problem.

-March Weather in Budapest
+Budapest Weather in March

 March sees a big warm-up in daytime temperatures, with highs early in the month more than 10 degrees cooler, averaging 47 chilly degrees.
-Spring might be in the offing, but it feels a lot like winter most of March in Budapest.
+Spring might be in the offing, but it feels a lot like winter for most of March.
 March is also a cloudy month in Budapest, so don't expect a lot of sunshine warmth.

 What to Pack

+Having the right clothes to stay comfortable is key.
+The trick is to pick pieces that will all work together to keep you warm no matter the temperature.
+Start with a warm leather jacket, peacoat, warm winter jacket or knee-length walker coat.
+(You will most likely be wearing this if you depart from many U.S. locations at this time of year.
 If you are leaving from a warmer place, choose the coat that packs the easiest.)
 Add a scarf to wrap around your neck with a European-style knot for extra warmth that doesn't take up a lot of space in your bag.
-This scarf can also be worn with a lightweight jacket or sweater on warmer days to keep you warmer without a coat.
+This scarf can also be worn with a lightweight jacket or sweater on warmer days without a coat.

 All these items should be in the same neutral palette to get maximum use from a minimum number of them.
 Ankle boots are the perfect footwear for March; shoes supportive enough for walking also are a good option.

 March Holidays and Events